 Step 3: Define Your Business Model From Day One

-There are three ways to structure an AAA, and you need to decide before your first sales conversation.
+There are three ways to structure an AAA, and the model changes the buyer’s risk profile.
+Decide before the first sales conversation whether the work is a one-time pilot, a production workflow that needs support, or a repeatable vertical solution.
 (See the TL;DR table above.)

 Project-based: One-time build, fixed fee, handoff.
-Good for getting started and building case studies.
-Bad for recurring revenue.
-Typical range: $2,500–$15,000 depending on scope and vertical complexity.
+Good for getting started, proving ROI, and building case studies.
+Risky when the workflow is business-critical and no one owns monitoring after launch.
+Typical range: $2,500-$15,000 depending on scope and vertical complexity.

 Retainer: You build the initial automation and then own ongoing maintenance, monitoring, and iteration.
 The client pays monthly to keep it running and improving.
-This is where real revenue stability comes from.
-Typical range: $500–$3,000/month per client.
+This is where real revenue stability comes from for the agency and operational stability comes from for the buyer.
+Typical range: $500-$3,000/month per client.

 Most successful AAAs start with project work to build case studies, then convert clients to retainers.
 Productized offerings come later, once you have delivered the same solution three or four times.